-LED technology is quickly evolving, and since 2017 our new generation has double the intensity at the sample plane, and for even higher intensity is available as a Direct Fit model (which also reduces the cost to buy and run thanks to fewer consumables).
+LED technology is quickly evolving, and since 2017 our new generation has double the irradiance at the sample plane, and for even higher irradiance is available as a Direct Fit model (which also reduces the cost to buy and run thanks to fewer consumables).
 With ACT Label certification, it’s even an environmentally friendly option for illumination.

-The pE-300white is a compact and simple to use LED illumination unit.
+The pE-300white is a compact and simple to use LED illuminator for microscopes.
 It provides a broad spectrum of illumination, covering the excitation bands of common fluorophores such as DAPI, CFP, Aqua, FITC, TRITC, TxRed, Cy5 and many more.
-Operation is by a manual control pod with instant on/off and intensity control from 0-100%, with remote control available via USB or TTL trigger.
+Operation is by a manual control pod with instant on/off and irradiance control from 0-100%, with remote control available via USB or TTL trigger.

 An additional benefit of the pE-300white is that fluorophores can be viewed either individually or in combination, without filter cube changes.
 This makes it ideal for use with multi-band filter sets as the screening process can be simplified when fewer filter cubes are used.
 Independent control of the three LED wavebands allows control of the level of excitation of each fluorophore independently on a multi-stained sample, potentially removing the need for single-band filter sets altogether.